Bank of N.T Butterfield & Son (NTB)

 Bri Hidalgo, Group Chief Risk Officer

 Bri Hidalgo was appointed Group Chief Risk Officer in September 2025.
-She brings over 25 years of international banking experience and most recently served as Group Head of Compliance and Operational Risk at Butterfield.
-Prior to joining Butterfield, Ms. Hidalgo spent 14 years with Wells Fargo Bank in compliance and risk management roles, including Chief Risk Officer, Wealth & Investment Management.
-She also worked in senior risk management and compliance roles at Wachovia Securities and First State Investments.
+She joined Butterfield in September 2020 as Group Head of Compliance and Operational Risk.
+With over 25 years of international banking experience, Ms. Hidalgo previously spent 14 years at Wells Fargo Bank in various compliance and risk management roles, most recently as Chief Risk Officer for Wealth & Investment Management.
+Before Wells Fargo, she worked in senior risk management and compliance roles at Wachovia Securities and First State Investments in both the US and the UK.

-Kevin Dallas, Group Chief Experience Officer and Group Head of Marketing & Communications
+Kevin Dallas, Group Chief Experience Officer and Head of Marketing & Communications

 AI Analysis | Feedback